Argonautica: Callimachean epic

 The Argonautica is modelled on Homer's poetry to a considerable extent.
-There are of course similarities in plots.
+There are, of course, similarities in plots.
 The return journey in Book 4, for example, has many parallels in the Odyssey – Scylla, Charybdis, the Sirens and Circe are hazards that Odysseus also negotiates.
 The Argonautica is notable too for the high number of verses and phrases imitating Homer, and for the way it reproduces linguistic peculiarities of old epic, in syntax, metre, vocabulary and grammar.
 Apollonius in fact is the most Homeric of all the poets whose work has come down to us from the Hellenistic age, when Homeric scholarship flourished and almost all poets responded to Homer's influence, including Callimachus.
 Homeric echoes in Argonautica are quite deliberate and are not slavish imitation.
 When Jason first meets Hypsipyle in Book 1, he wears a cloak made for him by Athena, embroidered with various scenes alluding to tragic women that Homer's Odysseus met in Hades (Odyssey 11.225–380).
 This Homeric echo has ominous connotations, prefiguring Jason's betrayal of Hypsipyle and Medea.

 Apollonius often implies that he is updating and therefore improving on Homer.
-Symbolically this is represented by the abandonment of Heracles and the fixing of the Clashing Rocks –it is as if Jason and his crew are leaving behind the heroic world of traditional myth.
-Argonautica includes numerous aitia or mythological accounts of the origins of things (see Argonautica#Itinerary below) and these ensure that the narrative points forward to the world of the third century audience rather than back to Homer.
-Cultured Alexandrians considered themselves heirs of a long literary tradition and this is evoked when Apollonius crowds his poem with as much research material as he could borrow from mythical, historiographical and ethnographic sources.
+Symbolically this is represented by the abandonment of Heracles and the fixing of the Clashing Rocks – it is as if Jason and his crew are leaving behind the heroic world of traditional myth.
+Argonautica includes numerous aitia, or mythological accounts of the origins of things (see Itinerary below), and these ensure that the narrative points forward to the world of the third century audience rather than back to Homer.
+Cultured Alexandrians considered themselves heirs of a long literary tradition, and this is evoked when Apollonius crowds his poem with as much research material as he could borrow from mythical, historiographical and ethnographic sources.